 This page describes the Aerial Perspective atmospheric approximation.

-Sun – Specifies the light in the scene that the Aerial Perspective effect is connected to.
-The light requires the V-Ray Sun package added.
+Sun – Specifies the V-Ray Sun object in the scene that the Aerial Perspective effect is connected to.

-Visibility Range – Specifies the distance at which the fog has absorbed 90% of the light coming from objects behind it.
+Distance (m) – Specifies the distance, in meters, at which the fog has absorbed 90% of the light coming from objects behind it.
 Lower values make the fog appear more dense, while larger values reduce the effect of the aerial perspective.
 For more information, see the Visible Distance example below.

-Atmospheric Height – Controls the height of the atmosphere layer.
+Atmospheric Height (m) – Controls the height of the atmosphere layer, in meters.
 Lower values can be used for artistic effects.
+The value is in meters and is converted internally based on the current Maya units.
 For more information, see the Visible Height example below.

 Inscattered Light Mult. – Controls the amount of sunlight scattered from the atmospheric effect.
 The default value 1.0 is physically accurate; lower or higher values could be used for artistic purposes.

 Affect Environment – When Disabled, the atmospheric effect is applied only to camera rays that hit actual objects, but not to rays that hit the sky.
 This is because the VRaySky texture already takes into account the amount of scattered sunlight.
 However, it is possible to enable this option for artistic effects, especially with low visibility ranges.
 For more information, see the Affect Environment Rays example below.